Home / Local Stories / Buzz: Community News / The Dragon is Back! Philadelphia Chinese Lantern Festival Returns to Franklin Square

 The Dragon is Back!
 Philadelphia Chinese Lantern Festival Returns to Franklin Square

-The Philadelphia Chinese Lantern Festival will open on June 21 and run through August 14, open daily from 6 – 11 pm.
+The Philadelphia Chinese Lantern Festival will open on June 20 and run through August 18, open daily from 6 – 11 pm.
 Franklin Square is open during regular daytime hours and the lanterns can be seen for free during the daytime, with a nighttime ticket being required after 6 pm.
-During the day you can participate in a free scavenger hunt to win free tickets to the Festival!
+Timed tickets are required on Friday, Saturday, and Sunday, with the last entry at 10:30 pm.

 dragon chinese lantern festival